candi-date-xyz/candi-date/README.md

 * 2(C): IT or Engineering departments looking for candidates
 * 2(E): Education or undergradate opportunities
 * 🤓 Learn More: [notes/valiDatErrs.md]()

+### 3. DAO's (additional)
+* 3(A): DAOs decentralized autonomous organizations are crypto-native organizations.
+DAO's can also use Candy Date, keen to discuss your specific recruitment needs.

+* 3(B): DAOs in particular are unique from a recruiting fit because they are 'volunteer to work' and allow a person to sign up for a job where they may be paid based on recognition for work/effort they contribution.

 ## The how-why to enroll, play, & win
 * FOMO "Fear of Missing Out" when you're using humans versus robots to do initial screening the resource cost is too high.
 When you are wasting your time interviewing your not doing something else productive.